rosshamish/rosshamish.github.io/_posts/2014-11-22-finding-optimal-university-schedules.markdown

 #### The context

 [Andrew Hoskins]({{ site.data.github.andrewhoskins }}) and I are working on {{ site.data.names.classtime }}, a university scheduling webapp.
-You tell {{ site.data.names.classtime }} what courses you're taking and what you want in a schedule, and he quickly finds you a schedule that fits your life.
+You tell {{ site.data.names.classtime }} what courses you're taking and what you want in a schedule.
+He then quickly finds you a schedule that fits your life.

 #### The task